nitdraig/cui-react/README.md

 C-UI is a component library built with Tailwind CSS and TypeScript for React and Next.js applications.
 It focuses on consistency, reusability, clarity, simplicity and adaptability to provide an excellent user and developer experience.

 ## Principles of design
-1.
-**Consistency**: Maintain a consistent appearance and behavior across all components.
+1.**Consistency**: Maintain a consistent appearance and behavior across all components.
-2. **Reuse**: Design components in a modular way to facilitate their reuse in different parts.
+2.**Reuse**: Design components in a modular way to facilitate their reuse in different parts.
-3. **Clarity and Simplicity**: Prioritize simplicity and clarity in design to improve understanding and usability.
+3.**Clarity and Simplicity**: Prioritize simplicity and clarity in design to improve understanding and usability.
-4.
-**Adaptability**: Design components that can adapt to different devices and screen sizes.
+4.**Adaptability**: Design components that can adapt to different devices and screen sizes.
-5. **Accessibility**: Ensure all components are accessible per WCAG guidelines.
+5.**Accessibility**: Ensure all components are accessible per WCAG guidelines.

 ## Facility
 ### Previous requirements